 - Tiffins – international cuisine inspired by exploration and adventure

 The Theme Parks are where most guests eat most meals.
 The Disney World Restaurants in the parks specialize in feeding hoards of people really fast.

-Disney Springs is home of some of the newest, most innovative and flat good places to eat.
-Check out the menus from some of the best known chefs in the world.
+Disney Springs is home to some of the newest, most innovative, and flat good places to eat.
+Check out the menus from some of the best-known chefs in the world.

 - Earl of Sandwich – good sandwiches at an affordable price

 - Ghiradelli Soda Fountain and Chocolate Shop – ice cream and chocolate, the two major food groups